 The polarity of the each leg of the signal may be inverted individually.

 Input balance

-The balance of a stereo input pair can be varied from +/- 3dB left/right, through center stereo.
+The balance of a stereo input pair can be varied from full left, through center stereo to full right.
+If the balance control is switched out, then the balance is set to center stereo.